Vice-Chancellor and President

 Professor Evelyn Welch (she/her) became Vice-Chancellor and President in September 2022.

 Evelyn Welch graduated from Harvard University, receiving her PhD from the Warburg Institute, University of London.
 She was previously Senior Vice-President for Service, People & Planning at King’s College London, and had been Vice-President (Arts and Sciences) and Provost (Arts and Sciences).
 She has taught at University of Essex, the Warburg Institute, and held leadership roles at University of Sussex (PVC Teaching and Learning) and Queen Mary, University of London (Dean, Arts and PVC Research and International).
 As Professor of Renaissance Studies, she has led major research programmes including ‘The Material Renaissance,’ and ‘Beyond Text: Performances, Sounds, Images’.
 She recently completed a Wellcome Trust Senior Investigator Award for a project on ‘Renaissance Skin’ and has authored numerous books, including Fashioning the Early Modern: Creativity and Innovation in Europe, 1500-1800 (OUP 2017), and Shopping in the Renaissance (Yale 2005), winning the Wolfson Prize for History.

 Register of interests

 The Vice-Chancellor and President holds a number of external non-executive advisory roles, compliant with the University’s policies on external work.

 Remuneration of the Vice-Chancellor

 In reviewing the Vice-Chancellor’s salary the Remuneration Committee considers a number of factors taking account of performance, general pay movement for all University staff, retention, and any relevant market considerations.
 The latter is informed by salary survey information provided by the Committee of University Chairs.

-Personal insights from Professor Brady on the projects he's working on.
+Personal insights from the Vice-Chancellor on the projects they're working on.